 If you are already aware of the cause of an issue and are just looking for the steps for fixing it, see the Common Procedures section.

 This guide assumes familiarity with Linux commands.
 See the manual pages for details about individual Linux commands.

 During the Impinj ItemSense installation, the script displays "cannot start service itemsense" or "encountered errors while bringing up the project".
 The script may continue to run, but it eventually exits with a status 1.
 The most likely cause is a conflict on one of the ports that ItemSense requires, as specified by the port requirements in the Resource Requirements guide.
 For example, if an Apache web server is running, it is consuming port 80.

 - Use the following command to see which port is being consumed:

 sudo netstat -tlnp | grep ':80\W\|:3010\W\|:443\W\|:5672\W'

-- Go to the directory where you extracted the ItemSense archive file.
+2. Stop the process that is consuming the port and uninstall the package.
+3. Go to the directory where you extracted the ItemSense archive file.
 Rerun the ItemSense installation script in the tarfile directory.
 For specific instructions, follow the steps beginning at step 5 of the Install Instructions in the Installation Guide.